-Subject: Metro Systems & Engineering Code: BTE27345 3 Credits | Semester VII
+Subject: Metro Systems & Engineering

-- Understand the advancement in railway engineering. - Understand the concept of railway engineering with the perspective of other engineering branches.

-B. Course Outcomes: At the end of the course, students will be able to

-- [CO1] Understand the various types of metro systems - [CO2] Role of Civil Engineering in Metro Rail Technology - [CO3] Role of Electronics & Communication Engineering in Metro Rail Technology - [CO4] Role of Mechanical Engineering in Metro Rail Technology - [CO5] Role of Electrical Engineering in Metro Rail Technology
+- Understand the advancement in railway engineering. - Understand the concept of railway engineering with the perspective of other engineering branches. - B. Course Outcomes: At the end of the course, students will be able to; - [CO1] Understand the various types of metro systems - [CO2] Understand the role of Civil Engineering in Metro Rail Technology - [CO3] Understand the role of Electronics & Communication Engineering in Metro Rail Technology - [CO4] Understand the role of Mechanical Engineering in Metro Rail Technology - [CO5] Understand the role of Electrical Engineering in Metro Rail Technology

 Criteria Description Maximum Marks

 Continuous Internal Internal Examination 20

 Assessment (CIA) Attendance 5

 Assignment 5

 End Semester End Semester Examination 70

 Examination(ESE)

 Total 100

 Attendance A minimum of 75% Attendance is required to be maintained by a

-up the End Semester examination.
+student to be qualified for taking up the End Semester examination.

 The allowance of 25% includes al l types of leaves including medical

 leaves.